DFINITY-Education/data-structures/module-2.md

 The first several lines of the `BloomFilter` class setup the optimal number (and size of) the slots in the `bitMap`, implemented as an `Array` of booleans initialized to `false`. `hashFuncs` contains all of the hash functions that will be used (the number of which also influences the false-positive error rate).

+The `BloomFilter` takes advantage of **generic types**, represented by `S`, which allows the BloomFilter implementation to remain type agnostic.
+More specifically, this means that the `BloomFilter` and its related methods don't care if the items entered into it are of type `Text`, `Nat`, `Int`, etc. When you instantiate a new `BloomFilter` object, you specify a type that the `BloomFilter` will handle.
+All subsequent items must be of this same type.

-`Main.mo` just sets up a `bloomFilter` and provides two functions, `bfAdd` and `bfCheck`, that you can use to test your implementation "on the go" using the command-line interface.
+`Main.mo` just sets up a `BloomFilter` and provides two functions, `bfAdd` and `bfCheck`, that you can use to test your implementation "on the go" using the command-line interface.
+Notice that these methods provide a specific type, `Nat`, that this specific instantiation of the `BloomFilter` will use.

 ### Specification